hawaiiCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What are Hawaii Small Claims Cases and Class Action Lawsuits?

 Small Claims cases are civil disputes whose monetary value or compensation is not more than $5,000 minus the costs and interest payable as decided by the court.
-But if a defendant files a counterclaim whose monetary value is above $40,000, including charge and interest that may be awarded by the court, the court may not preside over the matter.
+However, if a defendant files a counterclaim whose monetary value is above $40,000, including charges and interest that may be awarded by the court, the court may not preside over the matter.
 In the State of Hawaii, the district court’s Small Claims Division is responsible for hearing small claims cases.
 Meanwhile, a class-action lawsuit is a group action of injured or wronged people against a body, corporation, or organization.
 In Hawaii, most class action lawsuits are filed by the state’s attorney general at the State’s Supreme Court or the Federal District Court.

 What is a Class Action Lawsuit in Hawaii?

-2. Security class action lawsuit; this is a case where a company misleads shareholders concerning statements of earnings.
+2. Security class action lawsuit: This is a case where a company misleads shareholders concerning statements of earnings.
 This lawsuit can also be a case where the company withholds dividend payments.

 How do I File a Claim in a Hawaii Small Claims Court?

 To file a claim in the State of Hawaii, a petitioner may visit the office of the court clerk of the small claims court, or the petitioner can pick up the small claim form online.
 A small claim is a statement of a petitioner’s claim against the other person or body.
-After obtaining the form, the petitioner has to fill the forms either by typing or handwriting.
-When writing with a pen, ensure that the information is written legibly.
-Before submitting the documents, notarize the forms, this can be done at the bank or a courier store.
-After notarizing the forms, make at least two copies.
-After that, the files can be taken to the court clerk’s office for filing for $35.
-A petitioner can apply for an Ex Parte Relief From Cost to have the $35 cost waived.

 Do I Need a Small Claims Lawyer?